SkylineCommunications/dataminer-docs/connector-help/connector_help/Socomec_UPS.md

 # Socomec UPS

-The Socomec UPS version is a snmp driver that communicate with Socomec UPS to get information from the device.
+The Socomec UPS version is an SNMP connector that communicate with Socomec UPS to get information from the device.

-## about
+## About

-A SNMP connection is used in order to succesfully retrieve and configure the device's information.
+A SNMP connection is used in order to successfully retrieve and configure the device's information.

 ### Version Info